gobley/gobley/docs/docs/tutorial/0-tutorial.md

    Let's see what each plugin does:

     - `dev.gobley.cargo` builds and links the Rust library to the Kotlin application.
     - `dev.gobley.uniffi` generates the bindings using UniFFI.
+You can change the package name of the bindings inside the `uniffi {}` block.
     - `org.jetbrains.kotlin.plugin.atomicfu` is to use atomic types used by the bindings.

 We're now ready to code both in Rust and Kotlin!
 Press the **Sync Now** button to make the IDE